CS-Aditya-Rawat/Resume-Matching-With-Job-Description/README.md

     ```
     py test.py
     ```
+8. If you want to run sentence Transformer, then you can run the file directly.
+    ```
+    py sentence_transformer.py
+    ```
+9. If you want to use Cohere API and Qdrant DB, Then you need to follow these steps also:
+    - Create a Cohere API KEY, Qdrant KEY, Qdrant URL.
+    - Create a file `.env` and store them.
+    ```
+    QDRANT_KEY=""
+    QDRANT_URL=""
+    OHERE_KEY=""
+    ```
+10. Then to run this, You have to change the resume and JD in `scripts/get_similarity_score.py` and can execute the file, to see the similarity between that Resume and JD.
 ## Extraction of Information from Resumes and JDs
 ### Resume Processing is completed.
 1. Extraction of Experience, position, year, skills, name, email, phone and all the links.